TeamAudio/reaspeech/docs/docker.md

 All of the processing is done locally on your computer with no internet requirements beyond the initial setup.

+## Quick Start

+The fastest way to get up and running with ReaSpeech is to use the search feature in Docker Desktop:

+* Type "techaudiodoc/reaspeech" into the search box
+* Ensure that the "latest" tag is selected, and click "Run"
+* Open "Optional settings" and enter "9000" for the "Host port"
+* Click "Run" to start the container

+Note that this will run the CPU version.
+To use the GPU version, you will have to use the command line.
+See the following instructions for details.

 ## GPU Support

 If you have a compatible NVIDIA GPU, you can use the `reaspeech-gpu` image to